 In Baltimore, though, such a big change was more of a gamble.
 The law would have almost doubled the minimum wage within the next few years, raising the incomes of nearly a third of the city’s residents.
 But many businesses said it would force them to lay off workers or relocate to the suburbs, where they could pay employees much less.
 (The statewide minimum wage is $8.75.)

 Then there was the problem of the city’s own financial woes: It faces a $130 million shortfall in school funding, and the police department is undertaking a costly reform mandated by the US Department of Justice.
 The city’s finance department warned that increasing the minimum wage for city workers would plunge the city budget $116 million further into the red.

 In the end, those objections triumphed.
 The defeat in Baltimore won’t likely slow down the national movement to lift wages for unskilled workers, says Chris Tilly, an economist and urban planning professor at the University of California Los Angeles.
-In Seattle, for example, research shows that minimum wage increase has had little impact on job growth so far — something labor advocates point to as evidence that such laws don’t hurt the economy.
+In Seattle, for example, research shows that a 2015 minimum wage increase has had little impact on job growth so far — something labor advocates point to as evidence that such laws don’t hurt the economy.
 But Baltimore’s story suggests that the movement may face a tougher battle in cities with struggling budgets and high unemployment.
 It also suggests that some cities may suffer more than others if the federal minimum wage gets a big boost.

 How the Baltimore “Fight for $15” derailed

 Labor unions in Baltimore still yield a powerful influence in local politics, and last year they rallied around raising the minimum wage to $15 an hour.
 But well-connected business groups, such as the Greater Baltimore Committee, fought back just as hard, and warned that businesses would shut down.
 The first attempt to pass such a bill was defeated by one vote less than a year ago.